AI-Prompt-Genius/AI-Prompt-Genius/docs/What's New?.md

 **Output should be in the \{\{language\}\} language.
 Be sure to use correct grammar.**

-Then, when you select the prompt, a modal will ask for variable values:
+Then, when you select the prompt, a popup will ask for variable values:

 ![[screely-1682402359272.png]]